 How is bacterial vaginosis spread?

-However, we do not know how sex contributes to BV.
-BV is not considered an STD, but having BV can increase your chances of getting an STD.
+The exact cause of BV is unknown.
+Doctors and scientists do not completely understand how sex contributes to BV or how it is spread.
+BV is not considered an STD, but having BV can increase the risk of getting and/or spreading other STDs, including HIV.
 BV rarely affects women who have never had sex.

 You cannot get BV from toilet seats, bedding, or swimming pools.